DESCRIPTION OF PROJECT / PURPOSE OF ASSIGNMENT

 TRANSPORTATION AND PARKING

-Volunteers are responsible for travel costs to and from the venue.
-PNE will pay for or reimburse parking fees incurred during volunteer assignment.
+Volunteers are responsible for all travel costs to and from the venue.
+PNE will cover parking expenses.

 Event volunteers will receive assignments from Dwight Eaton; email email@example.com; cell 469-556-5598.

 READ PRIOR TO REPORTING

 The Player Networking Event (PNE) was established in 2000 as a pilot program under the National Football League’s (NFL) Player and Employee Development Department (now known as Player Engagement) while Guy Troupe worked as the department’s senior director.
 The six-hour event, which typically takes place the Saturday before Super Bowl Sunday, was created to provide active and former NFL players with exposure to corporations committed to (or interested in) providing players with work experiences through the NFL’s Career Transition Program.
 In 2003, the NFL provided Troupe21 & Associates with exclusive ownership rights of PNE and access to various NFL assets to produce the event.
 Historically, PNE has targeted sponsors and partners interested in marketing appearances, shadowing experiences, internships, employment, vendor supplier, franchising and investment opportunities to active and former NFL players.
 In 2011, PNE expanded its focus to support players interested in using the platform to launch and promote their business interests.
 Over 1,500 active and former NFL players have benefited from the PNE since inception.

 PNE Super Bowl weekend is a networking experience for active and former NFL players, approximately 40 vendors and 250 corporate guests.